 To start, walk 5 minutes at a brisk pace- your heart rate should be elevated.
 Gradually work your way up to 30 minutes of walking and increase your intensity, to your comfort level, by adding speed, carrying hand weights, or climbing stairs.
 In the beginning, consistency is more important than intensity, so start easy and work your way up to the 30-minute goal with added intensity.

 Water exercises are great for anyone who is new to exercise.
 These activities minimize pressure on joints while burning calories.
 Lap swimming may be too intense when starting out, but simply running in water with the help of a pool float is a perfect place to begin.

 To start, stand waist deep in the pool and do some jumping jacks.
 Then move deeper until your feet don’t touch the ground.
 Move your legs like you are running, and you will begin to move across the pool.
 Run in place for 10-15 minutes.

 GROUP FITNESS OR AEROBICS CLASS

-Stationary Bike- Biking is a great way to burn calories with less impact on your joints, and there are a variety of bikes to choose from.
-Stationary bikes allow you to easily track your distance and pace and add intensity as you become comfortable with the exercise without adding strain to your joints.
+Biking burns lots of calories with little impact on your joints, and there are a variety of bikes to choose from.
+Stationary bikes allow you to easily track your distance and pace and add intensity as you become more comfortable.
 If you need more back support, use a bike with a lower seat that has a back support.

-Now, go lace up your shoes, grab some water, and get active!
+Now, lace up your shoes, grab some water, and get active!
 Make sure to share your new activities with us so we can celebrate your new accomplishment with you!